AriFordsham/GHCWiki/debugging/profiling-ghc.md

 If you want to profile GHC while compiling GHC, the easiest way to do this is to build a *stage-3* compiler with your profiled *stage-2* compiler.
 You’ll need to run `make stage=3` the first time you do this in order to build the dependencies for the stage3 compiler; see [Rebuilding GHC](building/using#rebuilding-the-ghc-binary-after-making-changes) and below for more details.

+Setting `GhcProfiled` also enables profiled Haddock, which can be built by running `make HADDOCK_DOCS=yes`.
+This is useful if you're investigating a regression which is showing up from a Haddock performance test.